Tharoor Urges India to Lead Ceasefire Efforts in West Asia Conflict

 Policy implications and diplomatic options for New Delhi

-Tharoor wants India to take the lead in diplomacy by publicly asking for a ceasefire and working with many countries.
-India could use energy as a way of doing diplomacy, talk to other countries in the area and use international meetings to push for quick help for people and the economy.
+Tharoor wants New Delhi (the Indian government) to take the lead in diplomacy by publicly demanding a ceasefire and working with many countries.
+India could use its position in energy deals, talk to countries in the region, and use international meetings to push for quick help for people and the economy.